TN017: Destroying Window Objects

 The default dialogs created by ClassWizard.

 The following classes are designed for auto-cleanup.
-They are typically allocated by themselves on the heap:
+They are normally allocated by themselves on the heap:

 Main frame windows (derived directly or indirectly from CFrameWnd).